 Help create a community-owned biodynamic farm with a Steiner school, CSA and cooperative living.

 We want all children to have the best chance to become the caring, creative, successful, and unique human beings they were born to be.
-We believe community supported, nature-based Waldorf education supports each child to develop their gifts and the capacities needed for an emerging society based on social responsibility and ecology.
+We believe community supported, nature-based Steiner education supports each child to develop their gifts and the capacities needed for an emerging society based on social responsibility and ecology.